jspecify/jspecify/docs/docs/spec.md

     > Note that this rule recognizes the annotations in `@Nullable String []`
     > and `String [] @Nullable []`.
     > Whether the annotation in `String @Nullable []` is recognized depends on
-    > where that type is used - it would e.g. be recognized if that type is
+    > where that type is used.
+For example, it would be recognized if that type were
     > used as a field type.

 However, the type-use annotation is unrecognized in any of the following cases: